-Victoria is moving to an online model for anaphylaxis training, utilising the Australasian Society of Clinical Immunology and Allergy (ASCIA) e-training for Victorian Schools.
-To support schools to undertaker the e-training, a small number of staff in each school will be trained to be able to assess other staff’s competency in using an autoinjector in person.
+Victoria has implemented an online model for anaphylaxis training, utilising the Australasian Society of Clinical Immunology and Allergy (ASCIA) e-training for Victorian Schools.
+To support schools to undertake the e-training, a small number of staff in each school will be trained to be able to assess other staff’s competency in using an autoinjector in person.

 This forms part of Victoria’s ongoing commitment to providing a safe and supportive learning environment for all children and young people.

 This new approach has been informed by advice from medical experts and our valued school stakeholders.
 The benefits of the ASCIA e-training course include reduced burden on schools and increased quality and consistency of training.

 Guidelines have been developed to assist all Victorian schools to meet their duty of care to students at risk of anaphylaxis and to support those students.
 The Guidelines include information on: